-The Headteacher/Senior Teacher/Chair of governors (where the allegation is in reference to the Head Teacher) on all such occasions must immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO).

-The Head Teacher/Senior Teacher/ Chair of Governors must:

-Follow all advice given by the LADO throughout the investigation process, including how to manage the staff member, supply staff member, governor, volunteer or contractor against whom the allegation is made, as well as supporting other staff, supply staff members, governors, volunteers and contractors within the workplace.

-Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation.

-Ensure feedback is provided to the LADO about the outcome of any internal investigations.

-The school will follow the local safeguarding procedures for managing allegations against staff, supply staff, governors, volunteers and contractors, a copy of which can be found in the school office and the low-level concerns form is available in the entrance of the school and referred to with all visitors.

-If the allegation is made against a member of staff supplied by an external agency, the agency will be kept fully informed and involved in any enquiries from the LADO.

-Suspension of the member of staff against whom an allegation has been made needs careful consideration and, if necessary, we will consult with the LADO in making this decision.
-Guidance will also be sought from HR.

-Our lettings agreement for other users requires that the organiser will follow the Buckinghamshire Council procedures for managing allegations against staff and where necessary, the suspension of adults from school premises.

-Should an individual staff member, supply staff member, governor, volunteer or contractor be involved in child protection, other safeguarding procedures or Police investigations in relation to abuse or neglect, they must immediately inform the Head Teacher.
+- Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+This includes behaviours both inside and outside of school. - 12.6 The Headteacher/Senior Teacher/Chair of governors (where the allegation is in reference to the Head Teacher) on all such occasions must immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO). - 12.7 The Head Teacher/Senior Teacher must: - 12.7.1 Follow all advice given by the LADO throughout the investigation process, including how to manage the staff member, supply staff member, governor, volunteer or contractor against whom the allegation is made, as well as supporting other staff, supply staff members, governors, volunteers and contractors within the workplace. - 12.7.2 Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation. - 12.7.3 Ensure feedback is provided to the LADO about the outcome of any internal investigations. - 12.7.4 The school will follow the local safeguarding procedures for managing allegations against staff, supply staff, governors, volunteers and contractors, a copy of which can be found in the front office. - 12.7.5 If the allegation is made against a member of staff supplied by an external agency, the agency will be kept fully informed and involved in any enquiries from the LADO. - 12.8 Suspension of the member of staff against whom an allegation has been made needs careful consideration and, if necessary, we will consult with the LADO in making this decision.
+Guidance will also be sought from HR. - 12.9 Our lettings agreement for other users requires that the organiser will follow the Buckinghamshire Council procedures for managing allegations against staff and where necessary, the suspension of adults from school premises. - 12.10 Should an individual staff member, supply staff member, governor, volunteer or contractor be involved in child protection, other safeguarding procedures or Police investigations in relation to abuse or neglect, they must immediately inform the Head Teacher.
 In these circumstances, the school will need to assess whether there is any potential for risk of transfer to the workplace and the individual's own work with children.

-Where there are low level concerns recorded against a member of staff, these should be reviewed regularly, and if they are considered significant, the processes for allegations should be followed.